 Do you want to exhibit the unique notes of a honey-processed coffee?
 Well, our honey process would be the perfect coffee to do it.
 The honey process is one of the most eco friendly considering the less water required compared to washed processing.
 Also, its unique profile will amaze your customers with a sweet and less acidic coffee.

-Medium citric acidity, brown sugar sweetness, a silky body, with an overall sweet character and a subtly dry finish reminiscent of black tea and grapefruit.
+Generally at TCP referred to as just “Honey” this process has a medium citric acidity, brown sugar sweetness, a silky body, with an overall sweet character and a subtly dry finish reminiscent of black tea and grapefruit.

 Juicy citrus acidity, brown sugar sweetness, a silky body, and notes of raspberry with a sweet fruity aftertaste and hints of vanilla in the finish.